sap-tutorials/Tutorials/tutorials/sapui5-install-eclipse/sapui5-install-eclipse.md

 ## Details
 ### You will learn
-In this tutorial you'll learn everything you need to know to setup your local development environment based on Eclipse.
+- How to set up your local development environment based on Eclipse

 The main steps are:

   - Downloading Eclipse
   - Installing SAPUI5 Library.

 ---